stepupdream/spread-sheet-converter/README.md

 - credentials_path : Specify the location of the json file obtained in the preparation stage
 - request_rule_column_name : Enter the name of the column that manages Laravel's validation rules
 - request_rule_sheet_name : Enter the name of the sheet that manages Laravel's validation rules
-- category_name : Please enter the classification name of the corresponding Spreadsheet.
+- category_tag : Please enter the classification name of the corresponding Spreadsheet.
 Duplicate names are prohibited
 - read_type : "SingleGroup" or "MultiGroup" or "Other"
 - use_blade : Please enter the name of the template file to use
 - output_directory_path : Enter the output destination of the Yaml file